AATCC 147 – Antimicrobial Textile Test

 Although this method is a quick and reliable antibacterial test method, AATCC TM 147 is not suitable for samples that encapsulate and prevent the diffusion of the antibacterial agent or contain antibacterial-neutralizing substances.

-If looking for a quantitative antimicrobial test method for fabrics and textiles, customers commonly request AATCC TM 100 for testing.
+If looking for a quantitative antimicrobial test method for textiles and other porous materials, customers commonly request AATCC TM 100 for testing.